-1. To understand and implement some basic numerical algorithms for computing solutions of single nonlinear equations and systems of linear equations.
+1. Apply basic numerical algorithms for computing solutions of single nonlinear equations and systems of linear equations.

-2. To understand and implement algorithms for interpolation, curve fitting, numerical differentiation, and numerical integration.
+2. Utilise algorithms for interpolation, curve fitting, numerical differentiation and numerical integration.

-3. To understand and implement numerical methods for solving ordinary differential equations, as well as elliptic and parabolic partial differential equations
+3. Apply numerical methods for solving ordinary differential equations, and elliptic and parabolic partial differential equations

 5. Formulate and solve problems dealing with probability and statistics in civil and environmental engineering applications.